 Posidonia meadows play a crucial role as breeding and nursery grounds for numerous species.
 Over 300 species of plants and 1.000 species of animals live within Posidonia meadows, including a large number of commercially important fish species.
-Apart from supporting productive marine ecosystems and fisheries, seagrass beds are of great socio-economic importance by preventing coastal erosion.
-This is achieved through their rhizomes and leaves; the network of roots and rhizomes stabilizes the sediments while the high density of leaves reduces wave energy.
+Apart from supporting productive marine ecosystems and fisheries, seagrass beds provide a great socio-economic service by preventing coastal erosion.
+The network of roots and rhizomes stabilizes the sediments while the high density of their leaves reduces wave energy.
 Also, much like land plants, Posidonia meadows make up a significant ocean carbon store, reducing the levels of carbon dioxide present in the atmosphere.

 Coralligenous reefs are biogenic assemblages formed by red algae, belonging to the family Corallinaceae, that produce a calcium carbonate skeleton which forms the basic structure of the reef.
 They are found within the Aegean Sea and the Western Mediterranean in areas of dim light, reaching depths of 150m.
 Coralligenous reefs (known in Greek as “tragàna”) are probably the best kept secret of the Mediterranean.
 Because of this lack of awareness, they have been overlooked with regards to conservation.